CLAT Exam > CLAT Notes > Legal Reasoning for CLAT > Law of Torts: Vicarious Liability

 Indian courts have played a significant role in shaping the concept of vicarious liability.
 Notable cases include:

 1. State Bank of India v.
-Shyama Devi (1978): The Supreme Court held that an employer could be held liable for fraudulent acts committed by an employee in the course of employment, emphasizing the employer's responsibility to supervise and control their employees.
+Shyama Devi (1978): The Supreme Court held that an employer could be held liable for fraudulent acts committed by an employee in the course of employment, emphasising the employer's responsibility to supervise and control their employees.

 2. Municipal Corporation of Delhi v.
 Subhagwanti (1966): In this case, the Supreme Court held the Municipal Corporation liable for the negligence of its employees that resulted in the collapse of a clock tower, causing multiple deaths.
 This case highlighted the importance of employers maintaining safety and vigilance in their operations.